garrandall/popular-music-data/tracks/1942-flows-meek-mill.md

 Cut her off, act like she's dead and it's killing her New dawn, Hermes seats, I left the ceiling up
 Just to get to kill 'em softly
-Ooh, get them off me, try to crucify me
+Oh, get them off me, try to crucify me
 Like I'm Jesus the way she cross me
 I'm too bossy and too thorough to move like a weirdo On point like an arrow, we started off with zero